Propellants and Primers: Chemistry, Classification, Manufacturing

 CCI (Cascade Cartridge Inc., Lewiston, Idaho) and its parent Federal Premium produce both conventional lead styphnate (CCI 200 Large Rifle, CCI 500 Small Pistol, Federal 210 Large Rifle Match) and a lead-free "Green" primer line.
 The CCI BR2 Benchrest primer and Federal 215M Magnum primer, used in precision rifle ammunition, are lead styphnate formulations whose GSR chemistry is entirely conventional.
 The CCI "Clean-Fire" and Federal "Gold Medal Lead-Free" products substitute lead-free compounds for range-health compliance.
 A forensic examiner handling a case where the ammunition manufacturer and lot are unknown must factor primer type uncertainty into any GSR opinion.

-In India, CFSL laboratories operate under NABL accreditation and reference ENFSI Firearms Working Group guidelines for GSR interpretation.
+CFSL laboratories in India operate under NABL accreditation and apply ENFSI Firearms Working Group guidelines for GSR interpretation.
 The IOF Khadki cartridges use lead styphnate priming in current production (as do most developing-country military manufacturers), but imported ammunition of European origin (including RUAG and RWS products distributed via licensed importers under the Arms Act 1959) may carry lead-free or Sinoxid-type primers.

 The manufacturing provenance of a cartridge is encoded in its headstamp, its primer type, its case material and thickness, and the chemical fingerprint of its propellant formulation.
 For forensic reconstruction, matching a recovered fired case or unfired cartridge to a manufacturing source can assist in establishing the supply chain of illicit firearms and in linking a scene cartridge to a suspect's known ammunition supply.

 Indian Ordnance Factory (IOF) Khadki, located in Pune, Maharashtra, is one of the 41 ordnance factories formerly under the Ordnance Factory Board (now reorganised into several Defence Public Sector Undertakings under the Ministry of Defence, including Munitions India Limited).
 Khadki has historically been the primary Indian producer of small-arms ammunition.
 IOF Khadki headstamps typically include a factory code (often a stylised "K" or the letter designations assigned under Indian Ordnance specifications) and a two-digit year.
 Khadki-manufactured 7.62x39mm cartridges (for Indian Army service weapons including INSAS variants and older AKM-pattern weapons) use Berdan primers and double-base smokeless propellant to Indian Ordnance specifications.
-In the forensic context of the Indira Gandhi assassination (October 1984, New Delhi), the weapons used were of the SBML .303 service rifle pattern; the ballistic analysis by CFSL New Delhi examined both bullet characteristics and cartridge cases.
+In the forensic context of the Indira Gandhi assassination (October 1984, New Delhi), CFSL New Delhi examined bullet characteristics and cartridge cases from the weapons recovered at the scene.
 The Rajiv Gandhi assassination (May 1991, Sriperumbudur, Tamil Nadu) involved an improvised explosive device with ball bearings, and while the primary forensic issue was the IED, recovered metallic fragments were examined for manufacturing signatures.
 The Bombay bombings of March 1993 included recovery of firearms and cartridges where headstamp analysis assisted in tracing the supply chain of contraband weapons.

 Lake City Army Ammunition Plant (LCAAP), Independence, Missouri, operated by Olin Winchester under US Army contract, is the principal US government production facility for small-arms ammunition.
 Lake City cartridges are headstamped "LC" followed by a two-digit year.
 LCAAP produces 5.56x45mm M193 (55-grain FMJ, SAAMI pressure 55,000 psi), M855 (62-grain FMJ steel-penetrator, NATO STANAG 4172 specification), M856 (tracer), 7.62x51mm M80, and other military specifications in large volume.
 Lake City ammunition appears extensively in US military surplus, civilian commercial channels (where LCAAP contracts often overproduce for civilian sale), and in diverted military ammunition recovered at crime scenes internationally.
 The Boxer primer used in Lake City production means cases are typically reloadable; their distinctive "LC" headstamp is one of the most commonly encountered in North American shooting casework.